dipeshsingh253/saral/content/posts/getting-started-with-python-for-data-science.md

 tags = ["introduction", "development", "python"]
 +++

 Python has established itself as the go-to programming language for data science.
-Its simplicity, vast library ecosystem, and a supportive community make it an ideal choice for data analysis and machine learning.
-In this blog post, we'll explore the basics of Python for data science, focusing on the key libraries and tools that every aspiring data scientist should be familiar with.
+Its simplicity, vast library ecosystem, and a supportive community make it an ideal choice for data analysis and machine learning.<!--more--> In this blog post, we'll explore the basics of Python for data science, focusing on the key libraries and tools that every aspiring data scientist should be familiar with.

 ## Python for Data Science